common-fate/docs-archive/docs/provider-development/tutorial/02-the-provider-file.md

     )
 ```

-The `@access.target` decorator defines a class as a Target, which is something that Common Fate can grant access to.
+The `@access.target` decorator defines a class as a Target, which is something that Glide can grant access to.

 Finally, we have the Grant and Revoke methods.
 These methods automate permissions to the target: